ryanbates1990/dnd/Nightmare and the Nexus/World_Overview.md

 The city is currently ruled by a Mayor named Theodore Blackburn and his appointed counce.
 The office is decided by way of democratic vote.
 Taxpaying households are issued a single vote.
 This method of gaining a right to vote extends to the farmlands encircling the city.
 The mayor's predecessor, Frederick Van Greene, served 3 terms before losing the position.

+You know some basic information about the city's districts:
+**Atrani** is extraordinarily wealthy and is populated only by the noble and the elite.
+**Clocktown** is primarily laboratories, engineering firms, and small businesses that help facilitate the workday **Forgeheart** is industrial.
+Factories/workshops are prevalent here **Humble Haven** is working class homes and businesses **Slygarten University** has a famous library that is open to the public.
+**Traders Alley** is a merchant district, famous for its merchant guild and grand exchange **Feylight District** is for entertainment.
+Many bars/clubs are here as well as casinos, theaters, and other forms of entertainment.